-The Compensation Committee did not hold any meetings and took two actions by unanimous written consent during the fiscal year ended December 31, 2022.
-The Compensation Committee currently consists of Neil Herskowitz, Scott Boilen, and Barry Salzman, with Mr. Salzman serving as chairman.
+The Compensation Committee did not hold any meetings and took no actions by unanimous written consent during the fiscal year ended December 31, 2023.
+During 2023, all compensation evaluations and actions were taken by the Company's Board of Directors.
+The Compensation Committee currently consists of Neil Herskowitz and Barry Salzman, with Mr. Salzman serving as chairman.
 The duties and responsibilities of the Compensation Committee are set forth in the Charter of the Compensation Committee.
 A copy of the Charter of the Compensation Committee is available on our website, located at www.checkpointtx.com.
-As discussed in its charter, among other things, the duties and responsibilities of the Compensation Committee include evaluating the performance of the Chief Executive Officer and our Chief Financial Officer, determining the overall compensation of the Chief Executive Officer and our Chief Financial Officer and administering all executive compensation programs, including, but not limited to, our incentive and equity-based plans.
-The Compensation Committee evaluates the performance of the Chief Executive Officer and our Chief Financial Officer on an annual basis and reviews and approves on an annual basis all compensation programs and awards relating to such officers.
+As discussed in its charter, among other things, the duties and responsibilities of the Compensation Committee include the following (unless such duties and responsibilities are undertaken by the Board of Directors): evaluating the performance of our Chief Executive Officer and our Chief Financial Officer, determining the overall compensation of our Chief Executive Officer and our Chief Financial Officer and administering all executive compensation programs, including, but not limited to, our incentive and equity-based plans.
+The Compensation Committee evaluates the performance of our Chief Executive Officer and our Chief Financial Officer on an annual basis and reviews and approves on an annual basis all compensation programs and awards relating to such officers.
 The Compensation Committee applies discretion in the determination of individual executive compensation packages to ensure compliance with the Company's compensation philosophy.
-The Chief Executive Officer makes recommendations to the Compensation Committee with respect to the compensation packages for officers other than himself.
-The Compensation Committee may delegate its authority to grant awards to certain employees, and within specified parameters under the Company's Amended and Restated 2015 Incentive Plan, as amended, to a special committee consisting of one or more directors who may but need not be officers of the Company.
-As of April , 2023, however, the Compensation Committee had not delegated any such authority.
-The Board may engage a compensation consultant to conduct a review of its executive compensation programs in 2023.
-The Committee did not engage a compensation consultant in 2022.
+Our Chief Executive Officer makes recommendations to the Compensation Committee with respect to the compensation packages for officers other than himself.
+The Compensation Committee may delegate its authority to grant awards to certain employees, and within specified parameters under the Company's Amended and Restated 2015 Incentive Plan, to a special committee consisting of one or more directors who may but need not be officers of the Company.
+As of April , 2024, however, the Compensation Committee had not delegated any such authority.
+The Committee did not engage a compensation consultant in 2023.